howtobi/ASSP2/README.md

 I do not understand ASSP license.

-So if I make the mistake, know me.
+So if there is the mistake, know me.

-Of course, I can make decision this project's license, It will be the MIT license.

 Thank you.